jaz303/dotfiles/etc/nvim/README.md

 ## Windows

 Window numbering is derived on-demand based on geometry, increasing from left to right.

   - `<M-{1-4}>` - jump to window 1-4
   - `<M-S-{1-4}>` - move active buffer to window 1-4
+  - `<M-{Left,Right}>` - move to left/right window

 In Neotree, pressing `{1-4}` will open file in the corresponding window (assumes target window exists).